tangshuang/tyshemo/docs/meta.md

   // optional, function or boolean
   // works with Validator.minLen when value is string
   minLen: number,
+  // optional, function or boolean
+  // works with Validator.integer when value is numeric
+  integer: number,
+  // optional, function or boolean
+  // works with Validator.decimal when value is numeric
+  decimal: number,

   // when this field's value changed, the `watch` function will be invoke watch(e) {},